baot1410/web102week9/README.md

 Describe any challenges encountered while building the app.
 - Ran into a few issues with routing posts and making sure data loaded right.
-- Handling upvotes and edits without user accounts was tricky, so had to come up with a simple workaround.
+- Handling upvotes and edits without user accounts was tricky
 - Also had to deal with async stuff messing up how things showed up sometimes.

 ## License